cferdinandi/drop/README.md

 ## Changelog

+* v4.0 - April 4, 2014
+	* Converted from Buoy class helpers to `classList` with polyfill.
 * v3.3 - April 4, 2014
 	* Fixed bug that stopped dropdowns from closing when clicking outside of a dropdown.
 * v3.2 - March 19, 2014